ankitpokhrel08/Machine_Learning/readme.md

         - Leave One Out CV
         - K-Fold CV
         - Stratified K-Fold CV
+    - Data Leakage
     - Hyperparameter Tuning
         - Grid Search
         - Randomized Search
+        - Bayesian Optimization

 ### Deep Learning [More on this topic in other repo]
 - Perceptron and MLP